paulinesert/VARGPBML/README.md

 Each GP_{method}.py contains the class of the GP regression method.

-Each compagnon notebook tests on the dataset http://www.gatsby.ucl.ac.uk/~snelson/ using different sizes of training set.
+Each compagnon notebook tests on the dataset (taken from http://www.gatsby.ucl.ac.uk/~snelson/) using different sizes of training set.